 Pankow, located to the north of the city knows a strong development since 2017 because it is located on the border of Prenzlauer Berg (one U-Bahn station).
-If you are looking for a new home in the city, this area offers a good compromise with several new property developments and prices that are much more affordable either for buying or renting a new home .
+If you are looking for a new home in the city, This district offers a good compromise with several new property developments and prices that are much more affordable either for buying or renting a new home .
 This district is located just 5 stops from Alexanderplatz and was very popular with the leaders of the East German Communist Party before the fall of the Wall, especially for its many green spaces and prestigious residential areas with villas dating back to the early 20th century.
 The centre of the district is located around the Rathaus Town Hall and the Bürgerpark, a 12ha park dating from the 19th century.
 With the renovation of many period buildings, the Florakiez has become the best area in Pankow, a lively area known for its cobbled streets and grand squares surrounded by many cafes, bars and restaurants.

-Kreuzberg is a unique bohemian area in Berlin and Germany.
-Formerly a main working-class district, it became in few years the symbol of the city new atmosphere: a mix of multiculturalism, bohemian life, fashion and freedom.
+Kreuzberg is a unique bohemian neighborhood in Berlin and Germany.
+Formerly a main turkish community district, it became last years the symbol of the city new atmosphere: a mix of multiculturalism, bohemian life, fashion and freedom.

 With dozens of clubs and alternative bars, it's the favorite venue of artists, musicians and clubbers.
 The nest of electronic music, inspiration for musicians such as David Bowie, the amazing street art, the multiculturalism and openness of the people and the famous club scene made of Kreuzberg the trendiest spot in the city.
 With this positive atmosphere, in Kreuzberg was born huge summer events that attract millions of participants every year like the Festival of Cultures.